connectedbydata/connectedbydata.org/_solutions/participation.md

 ---
 layout: page
-title: We should decide together how we want data to work
+title: Communities should be involved in making decisions about data
 previous-url: /problems/connected.html
 next-url: /solutions/organisations.html
 points:
   -
-    heading: We should make decisions about data **collectively**
+    heading: We should make collective decisions about...
     subpoints:
       -
         icon: noun-sensor.png